New kinship care statutory guidance is expected imminently and the Government has appointed the National Kinship Care Ambassador.

 Family networks and kinship care have been placed at the heart of the national policy direction for children's social care and the Department for Education's priorities.

-Substantial reform will be conditional on securing investment in the next Spending Review.
+Substantial reform will be conditional on securing investment in the next multi-year Spending Review.
 There are some opportunities to consider how a new kinship care system could operate.